 The Children’s Museum of Indianapolis is one of the largest of its kind in the world.
 It’s five floors of interactive fun and learning for families to enjoy.
 Among the most popular exhibitions, check out Beyond Spaceship Earth, Take Me There: China, and Dinosphere.
 Also save time for the “Hot Wheels, Race to Win” experience.

-Spend a day at the Indianapolis Zoo and you’ll not only have fun, you’ll learn about the animals, their habitats and their future.
+Spend a day at the Indianapolis Zoo and you’ll not only have fun, but you’ll also learn about the animals, their habitats and their future.
 The zoo houses everything from birds in the Flights of Fancy Pavilion to elephants in the Plains.

 The Indianapolis Zoo is also home to the Simon Skjodt Center for Orangutan Education, where you can learn all about these smart creatures, who were welcomed to this world recognized educational center.